Real Science 4 Kids | Atoms First science curriculum for homeschool families

 Sound can travel through a vacuum if it's loud enough

-Student IdeaExtremely powerful sounds (like explosions) can cross empty space.
+Student ideaExtremely powerful sounds (like explosions) can cross empty space.

-Scientific RealityWith no atoms to push, there is no mechanism for sound at all.
+Scientific realityWith no atoms to push, there is no mechanism for sound at all.
 Vacuums are truly silent regardless of source power.
 This is why space is silent.

 RS4K is designed to be taken in sequence.
 Each level adds a new layer of atomic understanding that makes the next level click immediately.